zenorogue/newconformist/README.md

 The computational aspect of the Riemann's mapping theorem is a well studied problem (see the references in the Wikipedia article above); the algorithm used by newconformist is independent of this research, though.
 We have not compared it to the known algorithms.
-The inspiration for this project comes from the recent rectangular conformal mappings by @ChristopherKing42 (but we do not know what algorithm he has been using).
+The inspiration for this project comes from the recent rectangular conformal mappings by @ChristopherKing42 (using the method described [here](https://github.com/zenorogue/newconformist/issues/1)).

 Newconformist can also conformally map an annulus to a subset which is homeomorphic to it.
 This is used to map the outside of the cat in the sample image above.
 (We have not tried to actually prove a version of